nova-postdoc-retreat/nova-postdoc-retreat.github.io/index.md

 # Registration form (waiting list)

-Registration is closed for the 2023 NOVA postdoc retreat as we have reached our target of 25 participants.
-You may however register to be placed on the waiting list.
+Registration is closed for the 2023 NOVA postdoc retreat.
 Upon completion a confirmation e-mail will be send to the e-mail address used for registration.
 In case you have not received a confirmation e-mail, please check the spam folder of your e-mail client.
 Still no confirmation?
 Contact the organisers.
 <!-- Registration form starts here please take care-->
 <form
   method="POST"